renebaumann3000/gist_project/README.md

 ### Design decisions:

 the initial plan was to use minimalistic CSS to keep the site clear and simple.
 Unfortunately, most of the time was spent on functionality.
 Therefore, the website consists of simple CSS tables and a gray Bootstrap navbar.
 The buttons follow a simple logic: blue for readmore, yellow for edit and red for delete.
+For the basic design I used Bootstrap and CSS Form styles.

 ## Database Design